 I have specialized training through Emory University’s Cognitively-based Compassionate Training program, and I utilize an integrative approach that incorporates a client-centered model with mindfulness-based, third wave cognitive behavioral therapies such as Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT).
 The work we do together will offer you the chance to clarify your values (i.e. what matters to you), as well as develop the capacity to relate differently to the problem narratives in your life, so those nagging, unhelpful thoughts and beliefs (trust me…we all have them…they’re part of what makes us human) no longer hold you back from the person you’ve been waiting to be.

 With my extensive background working in community mental health and medical facilities, I am comfortable working with adult clients from diverse backgrounds and life experiences.
 In addition, prior to pursuing my passion for mental health work, I toured the country extensively as a professional musician, so I understand the unique struggles and successes that accompany the creative life.

 My areas of specialization include working with individuals on developing healthy, workable approaches to coping with depression, anxiety, and thought disorders, as well as issues related to grief and loss, anger management, trauma, assorted life transitions, gender identity, and sexual orientation, and communication.
-In addition to offering appointment times during regular business hours, I have some early evening and weekend availability as well.

 Call Robert at (706) 425-8900 for more information, or send an email.